Euphrates Region

-Euphrates Region, formerly the Kobanî Canton, (Herêma Firatê; إقليم الفرات; ܦܢܝܬܐ ܕܦܪܬ) is an administrative region of the Autonomous Administration of North and East Syria, comprising Ayn al-Arab District of the Aleppo Governorate alongside northern areas of Raqqa Governorate.
+Euphrates Region, also known as the Kobani Administration and Autonomous Administration in Kobani, formerly the Kobanî Canton, (Herêma Firatê; إقليم الفرات; ܦܢܝܬܐ ܕܦܪܬ) was an administrative region of the Autonomous Administration of North and East Syria, comprising Ayn al-Arab District of the Aleppo Governorate alongside northern areas of Raqqa Governorate.

-The region has two subordinate cantons, the Kobani Canton consisting of the Sarrin area (with the al-Jalabiya district subordinate to it) and the Kobani area (with the Şêran and the Qenaya Subdistricts subordinate to it), as well as the Tel Abyad Canton (with the Ain Issa and Suluk Subdistricts subordinate to it).
+The security headquarters was taken over by the Syrian government on 26 February 2026, marking the beginning of the integration of the Asayish Forces into the Syrian Armed Forces.
+As of 6 April 2026, the Euphrates Region still existed, although its institutions had already been integrated into the Syrian state.
+In August 2026, the region became fully integrated into the Syrian state.

 Demographics

-The current population of Euphrates Region is unknown due to substantial refugee movements, but that of Kobane Canton alone before 2014 was estimated at 400,000, with an ethnic Kurdish majority.
-Due to intense fighting at least three-quarters of the population fled across the border to Turkey in 2014; however, many returned in 2015.
+The population of Euphrates Region was unknown due to substantial refugee movements, but that of Kobane Canton alone before 2014 was estimated at 400,000, with an ethnic Kurdish majority.
+Due to intense fighting, at least three-quarters of the population fled across the border to Turkey in 2014; however, many returned in 2015.

-The largest locality of the region and the only one with more than 10,000 inhabitants is according to the 2004 Syrian census, Kobanî (44,821).
+The largest locality of the region and the only one with more than 10,000 inhabitants was, according to the 2004 Syrian census, Kobanî (44,821).